Usman3660/Mental_health_Tracker-Nexium/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact

-Author: M Usman Anwar
+Author: [Your Name]
-Email: muhammadusmananwar50@example.com
+Email: [your.email@example.com]
-GitHub: Usman3660
+GitHub: github.com/your-username